Bluebottle jellyfish – a stingy creature

 3. It is said that urinating directly on the affected area can relieve the pain.

-4. Applying topical anesthetic cream or corticosteroid cream to the affected area may also help.
+4. Applying topical anesthetic or corticosteroid cream to the affected area may also help.

 5. Taking oral antihistamines may provide relief.

-There is one creature that does not fear bluebottles but enjoys them: the plow shell sea snail, which includes species such as Bullia digitalis.
+One creature that does not fear bluebottles but enjoys them is the plow shell sea snail, which includes species such as Bullia digitalis.
 These scavenger snails have a keen sense of smell and can detect the scent of bluebottle carcasses from a distance.
-Working together in packs, they can completely consume a blue bottle – including its bladder, polyps, and tentacles – within a matter of days.
-To get a better idea of how quickly these snails move, you can watch the attached video.
+Working together in packs, they can completely consume a blue bottle within days, including its bladder, polyps, and tentacles.
+You can watch the attached video to understand better how quickly these snails move.

 Lessons learned from Bluebottle jellyfish:

-• If you see blue bottles stranded on the beach, it’s best to avoid swimming in the sea.
+• If you see blue bottles stranded on the beach, avoiding swimming in the sea is best.

-• Make sure to pack thick rubber gloves, meat tenderizer, and/or some Handy Andy in your beachcombing survival bag.
+• Pack thick rubber gloves, meat tenderizer, or Handy Andy in your beachcombing survival bag.

 • The plow shell sea snail (Bullia digitalis) is a helpful ally when seeking revenge against bluebottles.